 Dr. Abdullaev says that every patient with a CNS tumor who comes to NIH—or has their sample sent by their health care team anywhere in the world—can get access to this kind of analysis free of charge.
 Every patient who comes to NIH is considered for clinical trials, he explains.
 Their samples are sent for evaluation, which includes methylation analysis and, oftentimes, next-generation sequencing.
 Much of the time, he says, the NCI-CONNECT team receives samples from doctors and patients who need assistance with hard-to-classify CNS tumors.

 “Patients might be seen in an outside hospital and they cannot determine what type of cancer it is,” Dr. Abdullaev says.
 “They are looking for help and we provide the service.
 We can run the testing and then provide them with a report on what we found and how we classify the tumor.”

-Each case they examine also generates important data that they use to further improve the methylation classifier and future diagnoses.
+Each case Dr. Abdullaev's team examines also generates important data that they use to further improve the methylation classifier and future diagnoses.
 The evidence also can lead to the identification of new CNS tumor subtypes.

-Ultimately, the goal is to advance understanding, diagnosis and treatment for rare brain and spinal cord cancers.
+Ultimately, the goal is to advance understanding, diagnosis, and treatment for rare brain and spine cancers.